 Intuition has gone through an evolution over the centuries, from respect in ancient times (the highly respected and feared High priestesses) now relegated to flighty (think old testament and Victorian attitudes).
-Intuitions is making a comeback though, returning to claim its place in the spotlight of modern world neurobiology Intuition is now recognized as a particular, and advanced aspect of intelligence.
+Intuition is making a comeback though, returning to claim its place in the spotlight of modern world neurobiology Intuition is now recognized as a particular, and advanced aspect of intelligence.

 Science and more rational approaches and measures have traditionally engendered an almost blatant disregard for intuition and instinct.
-This respect and acceptance of women’s natural intuition has a forgotten historical place, and now increasingly, has become a real factor in making decisions.
+This respect and acceptance of women’s natural intuition have a forgotten historical place, and now increasingly, has become a real factor in making decisions.

-How many times haven’t you been swayed to a certain action that “feels” right even though the rational and carefully considered conclusion didn’t convince you because it didn’t have quite the right “feel” to it?
+How many times haven’t you been swayed to a certain action that “feels” right?
+Even though the rational and carefully considered conclusion didn’t convince you because it didn’t have quite the right “feel” to it.

 The world has for centuries, been a proverbial “man’s world”.
 More recently, we are rediscovering, or discovering for the first time in some areas, that Intuition is a sophisticated and quick intelligence.
 The additional skills, like being more able to read faces and empathy for how people are feeling or experiencing a situation, while historically undervalued, is gaining respect and kudos in the modern world and workplace.
 We’re realizing that women are quite a bit better at some things and that having a balance of women, whether in society or management boards, leads to a better world for everyone in that situation.

 Both science and popular opinion will attest to differences in the way the different genders think and behave.